Warmer with isolated, afternoon showers and storms

 THE FORECAST:

 Today and Tonight: More sunshine will mean higher afternoon temperatures on Tuesday.
 Expect a high in the low 90s.
 A weak disturbance crossing our region will work with daytime warming to pop isolated showers and thunderstorms in the afternoon, especially north of I-10.
+These boomers could bring gusty wind, downpours and frequent lightning.
 Activity will wane overnight with lows in the mid 70s.

+Expect isolated to scattered showers and thunderstorms to develop this afternoon, especially north of I-10.
+There is a 1/5 "marginal" risk for severe weather as one or two storms could produce gusty wind. #LaWX #MsWX pic.twitter.com/UgbYdLN8hl— Josh Eachus (@DrJoshWX) June 25, 2019

 Up Next: Heat will be the bigger story on Wednesday as another dome of warm air builds over the middle of the country.
 Through Thursday, expect high temperatures to stay above average and top out in the mid 90s.
 As you would expect in the summer, an isolated shower or thunderstorm will be possible in the afternoon hours.
 Overnight lows will be in the low to mid 70s.
 Friday through Sunday, some more instability should be around for greater coverage in afternoon showers and thunderstorms.